-Life insurance helps your loved ones deal with the financial impact of your passing away.
+A family life insurance plan helps your loved ones deal with the financial impact of your passing away and secures your family's future.
 But financially speaking, a severe illness or injury to you could be no less devastating.

 If you were to lose the ability to work due to a disability, would your family be able to maintain their standard of living?

 If you were to fall critically ill, would you be able to pay out-of-pocket medical expenses without dipping into your savings?

 If you answered no to any of these questions, you likely need disability and critical illness insurance.

 Disability insurance aims to replace a part of your income if you are too sick or injured to work.
 In the event of a disability, your policy will pay a fixed amount every month for a set period of time.

 Disability payments, however, do not start immediately.
 Instead, they would start after a certain period has elapsed since the day you were disabled.
 This period, known as the elimination or waiting period, is usually 30, 60, 90, 180, or 365 days.

 For instance, if you have a disability insurance policy with a 60-day waiting period, the benefits start from day 61.
 You will receive the first payment on the 90th day (i.e. at the end of the first month following the waiting period).
 After that, the insurer will issue a payment at the end of each month until you recover and return to work, or until the benefit term expires if that is not possible.

 You can purchase a disability insurance policy or add a disability rider to your life insurance plan to cover circumstances when you are ill or injured and can no longer work.
 Medical conditions that may qualify for disability insurance benefits include, but are not limited to, the following:

 - Mental disorders, such as depression